 - Build a network of contacts: Make contact with agencies, magazines, bloggers – try and get your foot in the door before you leave the country!

 - Take your first step: Ideally, you will leave on assignment, but if you have the money, by all means, go somewhere picturesque and really ramp up your portfolio

-By now, you should have contacts to send the pictures to and a reasonable chance at scoring an assignment.
-If you can sell some of your shots to stock sites, then fantastic!
-You might have to work doing something else for a while (see this link for more freelance ideas!) but with enough determination and a little persistence, you too can be making regular money doing what you love.
+You might have to work doing something else for a while but with enough determination and a little persistence, you too can be making regular money doing what you love.